 With over six years of a long distance relationship under my belt, I’m a self-proclaimed expert on the topic of long distance date ideas.
 Dating with a five hour time difference (and sometimes more!), and from a separate continent than each other, has certainly forced my boyfriend and I to get creative.

 Long distance relationships, including international ones, are definitely getting more popular as our world becomes more globalized.
 And right this instant, with the current crisis, even more people have found themselves in unplanned long distance relationships.
-Whether it’s getting separated from your loved one at a border, or even living in the same town but unable to see each other due to shelter in place… well, distance is distance.
+Whether it’s getting separated from your loved one at a border, or even living in the same state but unable to see each other… well, distance is distance.
 And it’s tough – trust me, I know!

 27 Long Distance Date Ideas